Free Owl Sewing Pattern – Scrappy Fall Owl Pillow

 Sew the belly fabric to the front of the owl first.

-Now pin the front and back body pieces together, wrong sides out.
+Next, pin the front and back body pieces together, wrong sides out.
 Sew together using a 1/4 seam allowance.
 Make sure to leave at least a 3-inch opening to stuff.

 Scrappy Fall Owl Pillow - sewing body of owl

 Sew the owl body together (wrong sides out) using a 1/4 seam allowance.
-Leave about 3-inches open to turn inside out and stuff.

 ++++++++